Steve Jobs: An Extraordinary Career

 Against all odds, Steve Jobs pulled the company he founded and loved back from the brink.
 Apple once again was healthy and churning out the kind of breakthrough products that made the Apple name synonymous with innovation.

 But Apple's innovations were just getting started.
 Over the next decade, the company rolled out a series of revolutionary products, including the iPod portable digital audio player in 2001, an online marketplace called the Apple iTunes Store in 2003, the iPhone handset in 2007 and the iPad tablet computer in 2010.
 The design and functionality of these devices resonated with users worldwide.
-Apple says it has sold more than 300 million iPods, over 100 million iPhones and more than 15 million iPad devices.
-The company has sold billions of songs from its iTunes Store.

 Despite his professional successes, Jobs struggled with health issues.
 In mid-2004, he announced in an email to Apple employees that he had undergone an operation to remove a cancerous tumor from his pancreas.
 In January 2011, following a liver transplant, Jobs said he was taking a medical leave of absence from Apple but said he'd continue as CEO and "be involved in major strategic decisions for the company."